bingeli1212/nitrile-preview/doc/DOC-latex-translation.md

 # Assign equation number manually

-Following is an example of assigning equation number manually, using \tag, to assign the equation to a number that is "5.23".
+Following is an example of assigning equation number manually to a number that is "5.23" using the \tag command.

     \documentclass{article}
     \usepackage{amsmath}      % for \tag and \eqref macros